Local context: support notes for the Financial Resilience Index

 The higher the ratio the lower the risk (income)

-A greater amount of fees/charges will make councils more resilient as they have more control over budgets
+A greater amount of fees/charges will make councils more resilient as they have more control over funding for budgets

 • You have greater control over your own ability to put charges up or down, giving more control over budget.

-• Local authorities have the ability to raise income through certain fees and charges.
+• Local authorities can raise income through certain fees and charges.
 Fees and charges across different sources may reduce risk.

 • CIPFA is aware of the alternative argument that councils with low fees and charges have greater scope to generate more income, but this approach was supported by the working group.